 Action: Set a password on the Mac device and retry.

-Unable to connect to the active user session when you launch a remote control session on a Mac OS X Lion 10.7 managed device device, you are not connected to the active user session.
-Instead, you are prompted for the login credentials in the default login screen.
+Unable to connect to the active user session when you launch a remote control session on a Mac OS X Lion 10.7 managed device

 Source: ZENworks; ZENworks Configuration Management; Remote Management.